 It is the responsibility of the approver, to ensure the appropriateness and reasonableness of the expenditures being charged.

-The Financial Services Division is responsible to the Vice-President (Finance & Resources) for the administration of this policy and related procedures/guidelines.
+The Financial Services is responsible to the Vice-President (Finance & Resources) for the administration of this policy and related procedures/guidelines.

 Non-compliance with this policy will result in:

 Following due process, the university may take one or more of the following actions if it was determined that the claim/charge, or a portion of the claim/charge, was fraudulent:

 Hospitality Guidelines – A description of the types and level of expenditures that can be incurred with respect to “Hospitality” can be found in Knowledgebase at https://knowledgebase.usask.ca/finance/travel-and-expense/hospitality-expense-guidelines.php

 There are no other documents associated with this policy.